FileFighter/filefighter.github.io/wiki/3_wiki.md

 Use cases that are out of scope:
+* 3.1.6 Edit permission (viewing or editing) of files for users or groups
  * 3.1.12 View media files like audio or video files
  * 3.1.13 Share links to not logged in users